 Evaluate Penang Properties before taking action

-I cannot imagine the number of people who buy their homes based on pictures in the sales brochures.
-Without even checking out the location, they fork out good money for apartments in the sky, trusting their dreams on a piece of paper, and hoping that in two or three years, their dream home will materialise.
-Let me tell you this: I was one of them
+I am amazed that some people buy their homes based on pictures in the sales brochures.
+Without even checking out the details, they fork out their life's savings for apartments in the sky, trusting their dreams on a piece of paper, and hoping that in two or three years, their dream home will materialise.
+Let me tell you this: I was one of them.

-I bought my first property some twenty years ago, when I was a very innocent young boy buying his first property.
+I bought my first property in the early 1990s, some thirty years ago, when I was a very innocent boy buying his first property.
 I entered a showroom and fell in love with the deco.
 I signed on the dotted line without thinking twice.
 As a result, I had to wait five years before I finally got my unit.
 The original developer disappeared, and another had to come in to rescue the project.
 The buyers including myself had to get a lawyer to sue for compensation.
 I am happy to say that we won, and I got some money back that went into paying up my mortgage in full.
 But I learned my lesson.

 I also know of friends who have to continue servicing their bank loans even though the housing project has stopped.
 In other words, they have to continue paying for houses that have no completion date.
 All this, because of the glossy sales brochures and the sweet talk of the seller.
 I am not saying that all housing developers are untrustworthy.
 What I am saying is, if you are willing to bear the risk, you bear the consequences.

 On the right side of this page are the different locations in Penang.
 If you are looking for a property in Penang, I hope you will spend the time to research each of the located to find a place most ideal to your needs.
 Believe me, your homework will pay for itself when it comes time to stay in the property you bought.
 You will enjoy your right choices daily and suffer the inconvenience of bad choices daily.